 Second, it examines the forces that two objects exert on one another while one cart is pushing or pulling the second one.
 Again, the focus is on exploring in what situations the two forces have the same magnitude, and in what situations they have different magnitudes.

 Principles: The primary goal of the experiment is to explore Newton’s third law.
-Newton’s third law states that whenever two objects interact, the second object exerts a force on the first object that is equal in magnitude, and opposite in direction, to the force the first object exerts on the second object.
-This is simple to state, but can be hard to accept, with it often assumed that a larger object will exert a larger force on a smaller object than the smaller object exerts back on the larger object.

 Understanding the apparatus